duliodenis/hoods/README.md

 ## The App

-Sharing of everything with your facebook friends on a map
+Map with facebook friends to share location-based content

 # Phase One - Gather Media

-Post location-based pics, gifs, and videos to the map with tags.
+Posting of location-based pics, gifs, and videos to the map with tags.

-See what your facebook friends posted today.
+Ephemeral content from facebook friends appears by default on map.

-*(TBD)* Post live videos, found animals, etc.
+*(TBD)* Posting of live videos, found animals, and more location-based content to map.

-*(Phase Two)* POI Reviews
+*(Phase Two)* Posting of POI reviews to map.

 # Phase Two - Enable Search and Ads

-POIs become available and can be reviewed by you and your facebook friends.
+POIs become available and can be reviewed.

 Long queries with multiple parameters to get specific results: